bhavya-tech/celeryviz/CONTRIBUTING.md

 ## Welcome to the Project! 🎉

 Hey there!
-We're **thrilled** that you're thinking about contributing to our project.
+We are **thrilled** that you're thinking about contributing to our project.
 Your ideas, code, and feedback help make this even better, and we're excited to see what you'll bring to the table! 😄

 ## How to Get Started 🚀